-The Ultimate Guide to Moving Furniture from UAE to Turkey (Holiday Home Edition)
+Moving Furniture from UAE to Turkey (2026): Holiday Home Customs, Taxes & Real Costs

 Introduction: The Dream and the Reality of Furnishing Your Turkish Home

 You've done it.
-You’ve invested in the dream—a beautiful villa overlooking the Aegean in Bodrum, a chic apartment in Istanbul, or a sun-drenched holiday home in Antalya.
+You’ve invested in the dream—a beautiful villa overlooking the Aegean in Bodrum, a chic apartment in Istanbul, or a sun-drenched holiday home in Antalya, Fethiye, or Cesme.
 Now comes the exciting part: making it your own.
-As you look around your home in Dubai, you eye your favorite Marina Home sofa, the Crate & Barrel dining set you love, and the high-end electronics that define your lifestyle.
-The immediate question is, "How do I get my favorite Dubai furniture there?"
+As you look around your home in Dubai or Abu Dhabi, you eye your favorite furniture, the dining set you love, and the high-end electronics that define your lifestyle.
+The immediate question is, "How do I get my favorite furniture there?"

-While it seems logical to ship your belongings, this is a path filled with logistical hurdles and significant tax implications.
+While it seems logical to ship your belongings, the route from the UAE to Turkey is filled with logistical hurdles and significant tax implications.
 As specialists in UAE-to-Turkey relocations, we have seen the costly mistakes that result from bad advice.
-This guide provides the hard-won, expert knowledge you need to navigate this process, focusing specifically on the unique challenges of furnishing a secondary residence in Turkey.
+This guide provides the hard-won, expert knowledge you need to navigate this process in 2026.

 The Big Debate: Ship from Dubai or Buy in Turkey?